jonlpersson/ed-latimore/site/_posts/2021-10-10-how-to-write-instagram-captions-that-increase-engagement.md

 #### Community&nbsp;

 Relationships are another natural motivator we can’t shake.
-Whether it’s being more popular or getting the girl, people will pay attention if they believe you can improve their social status.
+Whether it’s being more popular or getting a girl, people will pay attention if they believe you can improve their social status.

 Competition and community appeal to the main goals for any human.
 When you strip away our fancy technology, humans still operate on their basic desires: to survive and reproduce.
 This is why headlines and content centered around those ideas do so well.&nbsp;

 These four play on biological needs we can’t shake.
-If you understand your niche and play your cards right, your engagement will skyrocket.
+Your engagement will skyrocket if you understand your niche and play your cards right.

 ## In Conclusion